Editorial illustration for AI Reshapes Workforce: Majority Predict New Paths and Reduced Entry Tasks

 Common Questions Answered

-What proportion of developers believe AI will reduce entry‑level tasks and create new career paths?
+What percentage of tech workers believe AI will create new career paths?